dthonon/Client_API_VN/CONTRIBUTING.rst

 Running the tests
 -----------------

+Create .evn_test.yaml file in your root directory, with values.
+The tests access the active production site of biolovision and requires admin rights.

 Run tests (try one or the other, as I haven't found which one is best)::

     ./setup.py tests